Registered vs Unregistered NDIS Providers: What’s The Difference?

 How to become registered

-It's important to make an informed decision before registering with the NDIS, especially if you're considering changing your current business structure.
-If you prefer to be an unregistered provider, there's nothing much you need to do - simply operate with an ABN and invoice participants directly.
-However, onboarding new clients may be more difficult without the registered status.
+It’s important to make an informed decision before registering with the NDIS, especially if you’re considering changing your current business structure.

-For those looking to register, check out the 5 Steps To Becoming A Registered NDIS Provider where we walk you through everything you need to know about the registration process.
+This resource walks you through everything you need to know about the registration process.

 Conclusion

-Whether you're registered or not registered, all providers can benefit from more efficient operations, easier rostering, and decreased time spent on admin and paperwork.
-That's where ShiftCare comes in!
-As a leader in care management, our platform manages clients, schedules, funds, invoicing, and documents, helping streamline processes for both local providers and large-scale businesses.
+Whether you’re registered or unregistered, all providers can benefit from more efficient operations, easier rostering, and decreased time spent on administration and paperwork.

 Try it for yourself with our 7-day free trial.